leileibama/leolemmatizer/README.md

 #from https://github.com/jwijffels/udpipe.models.ud.2.4/blob/master/inst/udpipe-ud-2.4-190531/english-ewt-ud-2.4-190531.udpipe

-#and move it to the C disk root foloder "C:/"
+#and move it to the C disk root foloder "C:/"  (the default language model foder)

 #'C:/english-ewt-ud-2.4-190531.udpipe'

+##
+### 3. concerning your to-be-processed text files

+#your to-be-processed text files should be text files

+#put your to-be-processed text files in the folder 'C:/mytexts/' (the default texts_folder)